-- Practice social distancing, stay at least three feet away from other people who are not members of your household at all times.
+- Practice social distancing, stay at least six feet away from other people who are not members of your household at all times.

 - Masks may be used in public but must be accompanied with other prevention measures listed previously.